-All three exams must be taken at the scheduled time and place.
+All three exams must be taken at the scheduled time and place; they will not be given "early".
 Students who arrive late will not receive extra time to complete their exam.
 Once a student completes the exam and leaves the exam room, no other student will be permitted to start the exam.